 5. Who’s Going to Rep You?

 Now it is time to make that magic connection with a team leader.
 Join a couple of Facebook Groups for a company or two you’ve chosen to get serious about.
-Get a feel for the community, find someone who is knowledgable and fairly successful to take you on.
+Get a feel for the community, find someone who is knowledgeable and fairly successful to take you on.
 Find the person with the best game plans for support to get you started successfully.
 Perhaps they can refer you a customer, or offer a fantastic series of training courses to succeed along with their mentorship.

 Pro Tip: Remember, the higher the individual’s rank the less time they may have to help you, but you still want that balance of someone with a decent amount of experience.